hashicorp/terraform-website/content/source/docs/enterprise/vcs/bitbucket-cloud.html.md

 The rest of this page explains the Bitbucket Cloud-specific versions of these steps.

--> **Note:** Alternately, you can skip the OAuth configuration process and authenticate with an app password.
-This requires using TFE's API.
-For details, see [the OAuth Clients API page](../api/oauth-clients.html).

 ## Step 1: On Bitbucket Cloud, Create a New OAuth Consumer

 1. Open [Bitbucket Cloud](https://bitbucket.org) in your browser and log in as whichever account you want TFE to act as.
 For most organizations this should be a dedicated service user, but a personal account will also work.